theheraldproject/herald-for-ios/README.md

 7. Open app on each device to quickly check other devices were detected and most recent detection time.
 8. Download plain text CSV log data files from each device for detailed analysis.

-Detailed step-by-step instructions can be found in the **Getting started** section.
+Detailed step-by-step instructions can be found in the [Installation](#installation) section.

 ## Testing